 Bulgaria

-The Bulgarian NGI is currently engaged in the actual put in operation of the new 400 TFlops system that has been delivered in March and our trainings will be oriented to introduce users and communities to the capabilities of the system and the various interfaces that are available to access it and the data management options.
-The first training is planned for October/November 2015 and will be induction training, in collaboration with the BG CLADA community (CLARIN+DARIAH) and with the scientists from 3 Bulgarian national NSF projects.
-Audience is mainly researchers and Ph.D. students from Bulgarian Grid and HPC community.
+The Bulgarian NGI is currently engaged in the actual put in operation of the new 400 TFlops system that has been delivered in March and trainings will be oriented to introduce users and communities to the capabilities of the system and the various interfaces that are available to access it and the data management options.
+The first training is planned for October/November 2015 and will be an induction training, in collaboration with the BG CLADA community (CLARIN+DARIAH) and with the scientists from 3 Bulgarian national NSF projects.
+Audience is mainly composed of researchers and Ph.D. students from Bulgarian Grid and HPC community.

-We will also work on training materials.
+The NGI will also work on training materials.
 The main topic is the use of coprocessors and most notably Xeon Phi accelerators, with which we have working experience and which provide most of the computational power of the new machine.
-We are interested in joining a task force if it is related to the production of training material for the optimal use of computational accelerators like Xeon Phi.
+They are interested in joining a task force if it is related to the production of training material for the optimal use of computational accelerators like Xeon Phi.

-We would be interested if trainers from EGI could participate in some of our training events as lectors and also we could use training content that is being developed.
-We can offer some of our lectors to be trainers, especially related to the use of accelerators, GPUs or other more HPC-oriented features.
+The NGI would be interested if trainers from EGI could participate in some of its training events as lectors and also they could use training content that is being developed.
+It can offer some of its lectors to be trainers, especially related to the use of accelerators, GPUs or other more HPC-oriented features.

 Czech Republic